SidharrthSingh25/BTech_Evaluation_Task/README.md

 10. Jupyter Notebook Development

 Integrate each step into a cohesive, runnable notebook designed for Kaggle/Colab environment.
-Feel free to develope them locally or use kaggle/collab.
+Feel free to develop them locally or use kaggle/collab.

 (optional: Include explanatory markdown cells for clarity.)